 Our topic is: ‘Supplying water destined for human consumption in Nouvelle-Aquitaine (France) up until 2070’.

-Four scenarios, as contrasted as possible, were designed and translated into possible developments and requirements in infrastructure.
+Four scenarios, as contrasted as possible, were designed and translated into possible developments and requirements in the infrastructure.

 The aim is to support policy makers and WIAM organisations in assessing their preparedness in the face of global change.